-The Project Team was located in Sarajevo, with one team member located in Banja Luka.
+The Project Team was located in Sarajevo.
 Project staff carried out various duties, including management, administration and technical assistance, which were directly attributable to the implementation of the Project.
 The team comprised both full-time dedicated and part-time specialised project staff.
 The Project also employed a core team of specialists to support the implementation of financial, administrative, logistical, communications and monitoring commitments.